imanewkm/python_programming/README.md

+#Python
-This repository is for all the python files I created as a beginner Software engineer :)
+Here lies all of my python code as a noob :)